RichardLuo0/vscode-frosted-glass-theme/README.md

     },
   }
   ```
-* If you want to load this theme by another extension or you prefer to maintain the `workbench.html` yourself, you may just import only the `inject\vscode-frosted-glass-theme.js` (with `type="module"`).
+* If you want to load this theme with other extension or you prefer to maintain the `workbench.html` yourself, you may just import only the `inject\vscode-frosted-glass-theme.js` (with `type="module"`).
 In addition, the `inject\vscode-frosted-glass-theme.css` must be put alongside the js file.
 * `Fake mica` is by default turned off.
 Enable it with `frosted-glass-theme.fakeMica.enabled` setting.
-For dark theme, you may want to add `brightness(30%)` to `frosted-glass-theme.fakeMica.filter`.
 You need to change the theme colors as well since this extension does not apply opacity to your theme automatically.
 Here is an example:
   ```jsonc
   "workbench.colorCustomizations": {
     "[One Dark Pro]": {